jianlgler/Statistics/hw_04/README.md

 # Parallels between relative frequency and the axioms for probability

 Andrey Kolmogorov was a Russian mathematician.
-In 1933, he contribuited to probability theory introducing his axioms: they are known today as probability theory fundamentals by the name of Kolmogorov axioms.
+In 1933, he contribuited to probability theory introducing his axioms: they are known today as probability theory fundamentals by the name of Kolmogorov axioms[^1].

 ## First Axiom